AtticusDotOne/Documentation/glossary.md

 **Sovereign**

-1. (legal) The ultimate state authority; e.g a monarch or emperor.
+1. (legal) (noun) A state or the ultimate state authority; e.g a monarch or emperor.
 1. (legal) (adj.)
 See sovereignty.

 **Sovereignty**